sansin5982/Statistics-with-R/Chapter-1-Introduction.md

 ![](Chapter-1-Introduction_files/figure-markdown_strict/unnamed-chunk-2-1.png)

-## Descriptive vs Inferential Statistics
+## Descriptive and Inferential Statistics

 Descriptive statistics and inferential statistics are two branches of statistics that are used to analyze and interpret data.